Approaches to the Navier-Stokes Problem

 Paper links: Cannone-Meyer, Littlewood-Paley decomposition and Navier-Stokes equations (1995); Gallagher-Koch-Planchon, A profile decomposition approach to the $L^\infty_t(L^3_x)$ Navier-Stokes regularity criterion.

 Littlewood-Paley theory decomposes $u = \sum_j \Delta_j u$ where $\Delta_j$ localizes to frequencies $|\xi| \sim 2^j$.
-For Navier-Stokes:
+Applied to the transport nonlinearity $(u \cdot \nabla)u$:

 The paraproduct decomposition of the nonlinearity $(u \cdot \nabla)u$ splits into low-high, high-low, and high-high frequency interactions: